-Name Node only store meta data which is related to the different blocks and because of this reason it needs high memory space.
+Name Node only stores metadata that is related to the different blocks and because of this reason it needs high memory space.
 Data Nodes don’t need large memory space.

 Well, the HDFS works more reliably with the large data when the same is stored on a single file.
-In Name Node, the concerned information is available in the RAM and thus it cannot deal with large number of files.
-In case files are more, there will be large amount of Meta data it needs to deal with.
-It is almost impossible to store such a large volume of Meta data in the RAM.
+In Name Node, the concerned information is available in the RAM and thus it cannot deal with a large number of files.
+In case files are more, there will be a large amount of Metadata it needs to deal with.
+It is almost impossible to store such a large volume of Metadata in the RAM.

-A block is nothing but a general location which is smaller unit of a prime storage location.
-This is because HDFS store data in block form.
-It can also be considered as independent unit.
+A block is nothing but a general location which is a smaller unit of a prime storage location.
+This is because HDFS stores data in block form.
+It can also be considered an independent unit.

 Hadoop daemons must remain active all the time during a process is going on.
 Their failure causes a lot of challenges and issues.
 Jps Command is used to check whether they are working properly or not.